Erasmus in Spain

 TEFL Trainer has a vested interest in ensuring that students are placed in environments that are suitable and that conform to local health and safety standards.
 Students must be informed about health and safety regulations that apply to the language school’s premises; fire exits and emergency procedures, first aid facilities, accident reporting procedures etc.

 Any accident must be reported in accordance with the organisation’s procedures.
-TEFL Trainer must also be informed by email within 24 hours of any incidences or accidents.
+TEFL Trainer also asks the language schools and students to be informed by email within 24 hours of any incidences or accidents.

-For the purposes of employment law, students should not be deemed “employees” but be included on the Employer’s Liability Insurance Schedule.
+For the purposes of employment law, students should not be deemed “employees” but be included on the Employer’s Liability Insurance Schedule of the receiving organisation, the language school.
 When taking on a university student, the student’s university generally carries indemnity insurance which covers inquiry or damage to a third party caused by any negligence of placement students, in other words an Accident Insurance.

 TEFL Trainer highly encourages its students to take out a Health and Travel Insurance cover.

-TEFL Trainer provides no cover in relation to the legal liability or negligence of the placement company / partner language school, or accidents, or health and travel.
-We only accept partnerships with language schools able to insure the student (under the Employer’s Liability Schedule).
+TEFL Trainer provides no cover in relation to the legal liability or negligence of the receiving organisation / placement company / language school, or accidents, or health and travel.

 Equal Opportunities Policy